MicrosoftDocs/azure-devops-docs/docs/boards/includes/work-item-types.md

 #### [Agile process](#tab/agile-process)

-The following image shows the Agile process backlog work item hierarchy:
+The following image shows the hierarchy for the Agile process backlog work item:

 - User Stories and tasks are used to track work.
 - Bugs track code defects.